dlite-tools/nlp-training/README.md

 unique array.
 For this we need to get, according to the previous example, the ``models_input`` and stack them.

 ### How to create a Package
 [Poetry](https://python-poetry.org/) is a tool for dependency management and packaging in Python.
-This enables us to generate a package that could be installed via Github easily, so there is no need for a private PyPi server.
+This enables us to generate a package, which could be installed via Github easily.
 This ensures that the only installed dependencies are strictly necessary to run inference.